rukbotto/vim-config/README.md

 $ ln -svf ~/.vim/gvimrc ~/.gvimrc
 ```

-Create a `.local.vimrc` file so you can, for example, setup the color scheme or add spelling settings:
+Create a `.local.vimrc` file so you can, for example, setup the color scheme, add spelling settings or configure vimwiki directories:

 ```
 $ touch ~/.local.vimrc